geotools/geotools/docs/user/library/referencing/faq.rst

 You will eventually care about this as it defines how 2D data actually means 3D data.

-You can take a measurement (i.e.a coordinate) plus a coordinate reference system (the meaning) and figure out where a position on the earth is in 3D space.
+You can take a measurement (i.e. a coordinate) plus a coordinate reference system (the meaning) and figure out where a position on the earth is in 3D space.

 It is easy to assume that Coordinates are recorded in double[] as repeating x/y values